German vice chancellor warns China of consequences of Russia stance

 In the trade dispute over tariffs on cheap Chinese electric cars, Habeck called on the Chinese side to take the European Commission's findings seriously.

 Habeck emphasized that the threatened EU tariffs were not punitive tariffs like those imposed by the United States, Brazil or Turkey.
-Rather, they should ensure a level playing field, he said.
+Rather, they would ensure a level playing field, he said.

 "This is an equalization of the advantages granted and that is why it is important to first take the opportunity provided by this report and talk about it, negotiate about it," said Habeck.
 This could either lead to a different result or even a change in course.